 "Facilities" shall collectively mean the assets, pipelines and equipment more particularly identified on attached Exhibit A, as same may be amended from time to time by the Parties.

-"Field Office Locations" shall mean the properties described on the attached Exhibit "A-1", as same may be amended from time to time by the Parties.
+"Field Office Locations" shall mean the properties described on the attached Exhibit "A-1", as of October 1, 2000.

 "Governmental Authority" means, with respect to any Person, any country, state, county, city or political subdivision that exercises jurisdiction over such Person or such Person's property or assets, and any court, agency, department, commission, board, bureau or instrumentality of any of them.